Hawaii Additions to Income

 If you received interest from bonds issued by another State, or a county, city or political subdivision of another State (including interest distributions from a mutual fund investing in these bonds), enter the interest.
 Do not include interest from bonds issued by the Governments of Puerto Rico, U.S. Virgin Islands, Guam, and American Samoa, or any of their political subdivisions.
 Also, do not include distributions of short-term or long-terms gains because these amounts are included in federal AGI.

-Enter the Taxable Distribution amount, if you purchased a principal residence with an Individual Housing Account (IHA), or you are notified by an IHA trustee that you have received a taxable distribution.
+If you purchased a principal residence with an Individual Housing Account (IHA) or you are notified by an IHA trustee that you have received a taxable distribution, report the taxable amount.
 For additional information, please click here.